kale-stew/all-talks/content/2019/anything-but-js/README.md

 ## Acknowledgements

+This was presented to a co-hort at [Galvanize Platte](https://www.galvanize.com/campuses/denver-platte).
 Thank you for having me, [Galvanize](https://www.galvanize.com/events)!